0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 	- when a property that is passed to a component changes
 	- when a *parent* component renders again, the child components will render again
 - SO why it's unique?
-	- because the *key* property helps react in the moment that it has to render the components again, and having the *key* propery react doesn't have to render all the components again, it'll compare the list of *keys* that it had with the new one that got noew, to see what it needs to renderx
+	- because the *key* property helps react in the moment that it has to render the components again, and having the *key* propery react doesn't have to render all the components again, it'll compare the list of *keys* that it had with the new one that got now, to see what it needs to render
 - WHY we can't use the *index* of the array as the *key*?
 It's also unique, isn't?
 	- well, because if we in any moment only change the position of two elements inside the array, we will have changed the list but this will not affect the *index* of the list, so react wont' know that it needs to render only *THESE TWO ELEMENTS* of the array, and it will render *ALL THE LIST* again

 `Communication between components`
-- the only way that we can communicate from a component to another is using it's properties
+- the only way that we can communicate from a component to another is using it's properties or using a Context (we will see this one only later)
 - and with this said, we're going to create a function *deleteComment* in our *Post* component and pass it to our *Comment* component as a property, in this way we'll use a callback function to delete the comment that we want
 - *GOOD PRACTICE FOR NAMING* functions that are passed as properties and that are *ACTIONS TAKEN BY THE USER* is to use the prefix *on...* before the function, to let others know that this function is called upon some user action
 	- EG: *onDeleteComment={deleteComment}*